Sandesh-Basnet/Sandesh-Basnet/README.md

 # Hi there, I'm Sandesh Basnet 👋

 ## About Me
-I'm a Grade 12 student from Nepal with a passion for hacking and programming.
+I'm a student of Cybersecurity in Herald College Kathmandu from Nepal with a passion for hacking and programming.
 I love exploring new technologies and working on exciting projects.

 ## Skills
 - **Languages**: Python, JavaScript, C, QBASIC, HTML, CSS